 Dry needling is a health therapy or technique used for pain relief.
 Like Acupuncture, this treatment technique uses needles inserted into the body.
+It is called “dry” because the needles are not syringes but instead acupuncture needles.
 It differs from traditional Acupuncture in that the needles are actively manipulated with the intent of causing involuntary twitching and an aim to relax the muscle.
 This technique is a new name for an old technique.
 Trigger Point Acupuncture is the same method.

 I perform trigger point acupuncture on my patients and have been doing so since 1999.
 That’s over 18 years experience treating patients using the dry needling technique with the bonus that Traditional Chinese Medicine and acupuncture brings.

 Dry needling therapy is a new treatment type for doctors and physical therapists.
 You’ll be hard-pressed to find a physical therapist with much dry needling experience as I have.
 Physical therapists are not currently licensed to dry needle in New Jersey.

 Always choose an experienced, licensed dry needling practitioner.
 If you see a physical therapist, in some states, dry needling is not currently in their scope of practice potentially causing billing and other problems.

 In my practice, I treat patients for all types of muscular ailments.
 Conditions I treat include:

 and much more using trigger point and Electro-Acupuncture Medicine.

 My name is Rhonda Hogan, I’m a licensed acupuncturist with 18+ years of experience.
 Call me to set up your appointment for trigger point acupuncture in order to address your pain.
 Contact me to discuss your problem and what you can expect from a trigger point treatment perspective.